iliojunior/laravel-example-api/README.md

 With docker containers running
 `docker exec -it app-php php artisan test`

-*Note: *
+Note:

-*- These docker images was create by me on previous projects then i used here to earn time.*
+- These docker images was create by me on previous projects then i used here to earn time.

-*- These docker commands was use in Linux Ubuntu, may need some attention on windows*
+- These docker commands was use in Linux Ubuntu, may need some attention on windows